PACE-challenge/pacechallenge.org/2022/tracks.md

 In case of a tie, the winner is determined by the time required to solve all instances.

+You can download a tar.gz file containing all public instances for the exact track [here](https://heibox.uni-heidelberg.de/f/be4337d9e4234bca8606/?dl=1).

 ## Heuristic Track